Si Gerson: Career

 In 1937, Gerson was appointed confidential examiner (also known as assistant) to Republican Manhattan Borough President-elect Stanley M. Isaacs, making him the first Communist to hold any appointed office in New York City.
 In this position, he was charged with handling complaints and ensuring other members of the borough president's staff did their jobs.
 He served from the beginning of 1938 until his resignation in September 1940; facing a legal challenge from the American Legion on his right to hold office, Gerson could not afford a legal team and the City Corporation Counsel refused to take his case.
 Gerson later served in the Pacific theater during World War II.

 In 1947, incumbent Communist New York City Councilman Peter Cacchione unexpectedly died.
-Under city law, council vacancies had to be filled by a member of the same political party as the previous officeholder, but when the Communist Party nominated Gerson, who had been Cacchione's campaign manager, the council refused on the grounds that the CPUSA was not legally a political party.
+Under city law, council vacancies had to be filled by a member of the same political party as the previous officeholder, but when the Communist Party nominated Gerson, the council refused on the grounds that the Communist Party was not legally a political party.
 Instead, the seat was left vacant, and a special election was held the following year.
 Although he received the nominations of the Communist and American Labor parties (earning 18,000 votes on the former ballot line and 132,000 votes on the latter), he came in third place with 15% of the vote, behind Republican Jacob P. Lefkowitz and Democrat Jack Kranis, the victor.